A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

-Specify the document where the strategy is laid out, whether the way the institutional changes can impact the strategy is presented, and whether plans to avoid/ mitigate mission drift/change in social goals are proposed.
+Specify the document where the social strategy is laid out, whether the way the institutional changes can impact the strategy is presented, and whether plans to avoid/mitigate mission drift/change in social goals are proposed.

-Specify whether Board minutes reflect that indicators related to their social goals were presented and discussed during the change period.
+Specify whether Board minutes reflect that indicators related to their social targets were presented and discussed during the institutional change period.

 Standard 2B.
 Senior management is responsible for implementing the provider’s strategy for achieving its social goals.

-Managers should make all strategic and operational decisions with the goal of balancing the institution’s financial and social goals.
-In practice, this means:
+Senior management should make all strategic and operational decisions with the goal of balancing the financial and social (and other) goals, like:

-• Integrating your institution’s social performance goals into strategic planning; and
+• Integrating social performance goals into strategic and operational planning; and

 • Considering all decisions for their potential effects on clients and employees and monitoring these over time